K-Fukasawa/Price_tracker/README.md

 ```sh
 pip install -r requirements.txt
 ```
+## Python Packages
+This program requires the following python packages to run.
+These packages are listed in the requirements.txt file.

+ + pandas
+ + sendgrid==6.6.0
+ + python-dotenv
+ + beautifulsoup4
+ + requests
+ + datetime
+ + traceback

 ## Usage
 By executing the program, the program will collect today's price information and stores onto an xlsx file.